-- If you are using a TP-Link ID to log in, or you have enabled the Password Recovery feature of the router, click Forgot Password? on the login page and then follow the instructions to reset it. - Alternatively, press and hold the Reset button of the router until the LED binks to reset it, and then visit http://tplinkwifi.net to create a new login password.
+- If you are using a TP-Link ID to log in, or you have enabled the Password Recovery feature of the router, click Forgot password on the login page and then follow the instructions to reset it. - Alternatively, press and hold the Reset button of the router until LEDs turn on to reset it, and then visit http://tplinkwifi.net to create a new login password.